-Even though their day in the sun had passed, Air Supply were still a favourite of FM radio and Graham Russell and Russell Hitchcock continued to tour world wide, releasing "Yours Truly" (2001), "Across the Concrete Sky" (2003) and a live DVD in 2005.
+Even though their day in the sun had passed, Air Supply were still a favorite of FM radio and Graham Russell and Russell Hitchcock continued to tour world wide, releasing "Yours Truly" (2001), "Across the Concrete Sky" (2003) and a live DVD in 2005.
 In 2006, the duo released an acoustic album called "The Singer and the Song" and two years later they were ranked the 83rd best musical act of all time in Billboard Hot 100's 50th anniversary edition.
 On May 4th, 2010, they issued an album titled "Mumbo Jumbo" that featured 14 new tracks.
-As of 2012, Air Supply were touring across the U.S., Mexico, Brazil and Columbia and through 2013 they appeared in Isreal, the U.K. and America.
+In 2012, Air Supply were touring across the U.S., Mexico, Brazil and Columbia and through 2013 they appeared in Isreal, the U.K. and America.
 On 24 October 2013, the Australian Recording Industry Association (ARIA) announced that Air Supply would be inducted into the Hall of Fame on December ist of that year.
 In 2014, Air Supply was approached by the Wideboys to remix their single "Desert Sea Sky".
 In June of that year, the new version of "Desert Sea Sky" hit #43 on the Billboard Hot Dance Club Play chart.
 In October, 2015, the duo's next release, "I Want You", reached #31 on the Billboard Dance Club Songs chart, extending their chart history to an incredible five decades.
 That same month they released the single "I Adore You", as they continued to tour across America and around the world.

 For more, be sure to read Gary James' interview with Russell Hitchcock of Air Supply.